Download a PDF version of the 2025 Program guide

 Mentee nomination

-Potential mentees nominate through the mentee online form where personal, professional and motivational details are collected and collated.
+Potential mentees nominate through the mentee online form (available from 22 October) where personal, professional and motivational details are collected and collated.
 Mentees are also asked to indicate a mentoring group focus topic they are particularly interested in and why.
-The professional biographies of mentors and a summary of their mentoring group’s focus are available here.
+The professional biographies of mentors and a summary of their mentoring group’s focus are available on the AES website (from 22 October).

-Interested mentees are required to complete the online nomination form available here.
+Interested mentees are required to complete the online nomination form by 10 November 2024 – the nomination form is available on the AES website from 22 October.

 Mentees selected and matched

-The AES Group Mentoring Program Committee reviews the mentee nominations and selects mentees based on:
+The Working Group reviews the mentee nominations and selects mentees based on:

 Applicants who are not selected will be notified of the outcome and can reapply for future rounds.